15thnight/15thnight/README.md

     from configdist import *

-    DATABASE_URL = 'mysql://db_user:db_pass@db_host/db_name'
+    DATABASE_URI = 'mysql://db_user:db_pass@db_host/db_name'
     # SERVER_NAME must NOT have a protocol prefix (no http/https)
     SERVER_NAME = 'localhost:5000'

 # Database

-The `DATABASE_URL` string in the config file determines the engine and settings for the database connection.
+The `DATABASE_URI` string in the config file determines the engine and settings for the database connection.
 The default is a SQLite connection string that creates a `test.db` file. **NOTE:** migrations are not possible with SQLite

 ## Database Type